craws/OpenAtlas/install/upgrade/upgrade.md

     service apache2 restart

-### 3.16.0
+### 3.15.0 to 3.16.0

 If you are running a productive online system take a look at install.md section "Additional security" for instructions to improve server side security.

-The package python3-geopandas is no longer required so it can be removed if it was installed just for OpenAtlas.
+The package python3-geopandas is no longer required.

+A code base update (e.g. with git pull) and an Apache restart should be sufficient.

 ### 3.14.0 to 3.15.0